brevzin/cpp_proposals/3294_code_injection/code-injection.md

 This solution... might be workable.
 But it's already pretty complicated and the problem we're trying to solve really isn't.
 As a result, we believe that the spec API is somewhat of a dead end when it comes to extending injection support.

+### Disposition

+It's hard to view favorably a design for the long-term future of code injection with which we cannot even figure out how to inject functions.
+Even if we could, this design scales poorly with the language: we need a library for API for many language constructs, and C++ is a language with a lot of kinds.
+That makes for a large barrier to entry for metaprogramming that we would like to avoid.

+Nevertheless, the spec API does have one thing going for it: it is quite simple.
+At the very least, we think we should extend the spec model in P2996 in the following ways:

+* extend `data_member_spec` to support all data members (static/constexpr/inline, attributes, access, and initializer).
+* add `alias_spec` and `base_class_spec`

+These are the simple cases, and we can get a lot done with the simple cases, even without a full solution.

 ## The CodeReckons API

 The [CodeReckons](https://lists.isocpp.org/sg7/2024/04/0507.php) approach provides a very different injection mechanism than what is in P2996 or what has been described in any of the metaprogramming papers.
 We can run through these three examples and see what they look like.
 Here, we will use the actual syntax as implemented in that compiler.